-But there are many issues that must be resolved in order to take a salvaged diamond-in-the-rough vehicle from the junk heap and return it to the street, and one of the most important has to do with titling.
-It’s important to understand that once an insurance company has deemed a vehicle a total loss, its title will be “branded” as salvage (hence the term “salvage title”).
-In most states, you cannot drive a salvage title car on the road or obtain insurance for it, and it is hard to find a company willing to insure or obtain financing to purchase even a previously salvage title car.
+In most states, you cannot drive a salvage title car on the road or obtain insurance for it, and it is hard to find a company willing to insure or obtain financing to purchase even a previously salvage-titled car.
 Most reputable dealerships also shy away from accepting a salvage car as a trade-in.
-Which brings us to our topic: how to get a salvage title removed from a vehicle.
-I think we better start with this question: Can I get a salvage title removed on a vehicle?

 Title Name Games

-So, I suppose you could technically say that the salvage title has been removed.
-But only technically.
-Anyone who knows anything about vehicle titles (and car history reporting services) will see the word "rebuilt” and know that it means it was formerly branded as salvage.
-That includes, by the way, all insurance carriers and any knowledgeable potential buyers.
-If that’ a big problem for you, then skip the salvage game.
+So, in a sense, the salvage title could be removed and changed to rebuilt title—but only technically.
+Anyone who knows anything about vehicle titles (and car history reporting services) will know, from the word "rebuilt," that it means it was formerly branded as salvage.
+That includes all insurance carriers and any knowledgeable potential buyers.
+If that’s a big problem for you, then you should probably skip the salvage game.
 If not, read on.

 1. Purchase the Vehicle